by Owen Burt

 The St Patrick’s Day Parade in New York has been running since 1762 and is the oldest and largest St Patrick’s Parade in the world.

-Heading up Fifth Avenue from East 44th Street, the parade contains around 150,000 people, and an approximate 2 million come out to watch.
+Heading up Fifth Avenue from East 44th Street, the parade contains around 150,000 people, and approximately 2 million come out to watch.

 Truly get into the Irish spirit this St Patrick’s Day by sampling some of the most flavoursome traditional Irish foods.